codac-team/codac/doc/user_manual/install/01-installation.rst

   mkdir build -p ; cd build ; cmake .. ; make       # cmake compilation
   ./basics_01                                       # running example

-Do not forget to launch the VIBes viewer before running the example.
+Do not forget to launch the VIBes viewer before running your program.